You are viewing beta documentation for Formie 4.x.

 Key settings

-• Description - Add the agreement text shown beside the checkbox.
+• Description — The agreement text shown beside the checkbox.
 This can include links.

-• Default value - Choose whether the agreement is checked when the form first loads.
+• Default value — Whether the agreement is checked when the form first loads.

 • Required — Require the acknowledgement before the form can be submitted.